 Research within DEEP

-I am currently undertaking a Masters by Research program studying the intensification and extensification of human land uses and the protected area networks that impose restrictions on such land-use changes.
-Specifically, my work addresses spillover dynamics around protected areas and attempts to quantify the nontarget impacts of land-use restrictions both globally and within a region near and dear to my heart: the Brazilian Amazon
+I am a PhD candidate studying the intensification and extensification of human land uses and the protected area networks that impose restrictions on such land-use changes.
+Specifically, my work addresses spillover dynamics around protected areas and attempts to quantify the nontarget impacts of land-use restrictions both globally and within a region near and dear to my heart: the Brazilian Amazon.

 Outside DEEP research: